 What Does Tax Evasion Mean in Singapore?

-Much like in most countries, the criminal act of tax evasion in Singapore is generally defined by using unlawful methods to avoid meeting one’s full tax obligations required by law.
+Much like in most countries, the criminal act of tax evasion in Singapore is generally defined as purposefully using unlawful methods to avoid meeting one’s full tax obligations required by law.

 These unlawful methods include but are not limited to: